-New for 2018
+New for 2020

-This publication replaces the 2016 edition of WAPA's Asphalt Pavement Design Guide.
-Among other revisions and updates, this edition reflects the latest design guidance in WisDOT's 2018 standard specifications.
+This publication replaces the 2018 edition of WAPA's Asphalt Pavement Design Guide.
+Among other revisions, recommendations and updates, this edition also reflects the latest design guidance in WisDOT's 2020 Standard Specifications, Construction and Materials Manual, Facilities Development Manual and other related Department references.